jooolia/gsoc_Rcy3_vignettes/blog_post_drafts/final_work_submission.md

 ## clustermaker2

 Another common activity done with networks is clustering the nodes based on the network properties to be be able to make inferences about the network.
 In Cytoscape there is a popular plugin that is used to do this called "Clustermaker2" (http://apps.cytoscape.org/apps/clustermaker2).
 Working with this plugin was a bit of a challenge because commands that I thought would work exactly as they did with the graphical user interface (gui) required a little playing around with.
 This vignette is not completed, I have created a demo of the commands that are required to run clustermaker2 via RCy3.
-The clusters end up as information that is associated with the "network table " (http://idekerlab.github.io/cyREST/), so the network table thus needs to be parsed to find out which clusters belong to which group.
+The clusters are supposed to end up as information that is associated with the "network table " (http://idekerlab.github.io/cyREST/), so the network table thus needs to be parsed to find out which clusters belong to which group.
 See here for the work in progress: https://github.com/jooolia/gsoc_Rcy3_vignettes/blob/master/cluster_maker.md

 ## Chemviz